GrazianoCecchi/Fujifilm-Auto-Settings-for-Darktable/README.md

 then might not be perfectly reliable.
 But it usually gets the images in the right ballpark in my testing.

+A style called "Gra|Base" is also applied which contains all the default corrections that I have established the imported photos should have.
+In my case this style contains
+ - Sharpness
+ - Lens correction
+ - Profiled noise reduction
+ - Color balance RGB (with slight contrast and a bit of shine)
+ - Local contrast

 ## Changelog

 2022-07-20 Only call exiftool once, to speed up operation
 2022-07-20 Added monochrome LUTs and styles
 2022-07-20 Various fixes by Teh-Lemon
 2022-07-17 Updated LUTs with correct indexing, for markedly improved colors.
+-- GRAZIANO LOG
+2024-05-18 Modified command string for windows 2024-04-18 Changed calling of styles to group them under a single "Fujiflm-Autosetting" group
+2024-04-18 Inserted call for "Gra|Base" style application with default corrections 2023-05-23 Changed reading metadata in a single Exiftool call to improve performance

 ## Known Issues